MarianneUK/EliBreMusic/README.md

 The main colours for this are black (#000) and gray (#b3b3b3).

 ### Typography
-The font used throughout the project is Verdana.
+The font used throughout the project is Verdana with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

+#### Imagery
+All imagery are relevant to the artist and her own property.

 <a name="features"></a>
 # 2. Features